 - Trainers must have at least two years working with the trainer team before they can get in the water.
 Even then, it depends on previous animal interaction and where they work is determined on where they excelled.

-- San Diego has a population of around 70 green turtles in the south bay that SW helps when they get into trouble.
+- San Diego has a population of around 70 green turtles in the south bay that Sea World helps when they get into trouble.

 - Sea World provides scientific research that is shared world wide and provides support for other local organizations, like the Birch Aquarium.

-I know that many people may still have objections, but for our family, we feel better supporting Sea World and educating Josie on the importance of all living creatures and respecting our planet.
-I have read online that the arguments presented in the movie are inconsistent (Tilikum has killer genes, and Tilikum was driven to kill due to captivity).
+I know that many people may still have objections, but for our family, we now feel better supporting Sea World and educating Josie on the importance of all living creatures and respecting our planet.
+I have read online that the arguments presented in the movie are inconsistent (Tilikum has killer genes, and Tilikum was driven to kill due to captivity, for example).

 I have also read that since the film makers didn’t have access, they used footage from other sources in editing to tell their story.
 In my opinion, this makes it not a documentary.
 If there was a documentary about a horrible restaurant, and they didn’t let you film inside, so you use footage of another restaurant instead it is no longer a documentary.
 It is a movie.